Not sure this is the right statistical method? Use the Choose Your StatsTest workflow to select the right method.

 Frequently Asked Questions

-Q: How do I run Multiple Logistic Regression in SPSS, R, SAS, or STATA?
+Q: How do I run Mixed Effects Logistic Regression in SPSS, R, SAS, or STATA?

 A: This resource is focused on helping you pick the right statistical method every time.
 There are many resources available to help you figure out how to run this method with your data: